Foreign relations of Myanmar: Singapore

+East Asia

 China

 The People's Republic of China had poor relations with Myanmar until the late 1980s.
 Between 1967 and 1970, Burma broke relations with Beijing because of the latter's support for the Communist Party of Burma (CPB).
 Deng Xiaoping visited Yangon in 1978 and withdrew support for the long running insurgency of the Communist Party of Burma.
 However, in the early 1950s Burma enjoyed a hot-and-cold relationship with China.
 Burma's Ba U and U Nu lobbied for China's entry as a permanent member into the UN Security Council, but denounced the invasion of Tibet.

 China and Burma have had many border disputes, dating long before the British annexation of Burma.
 The last border dispute occurred in 1956, when the People's Liberation Army occupied disputed areas in northern Burma, but both sides agreed to resolve the issue through negotiations.
 A border agreement was reached in 1960.

 In the late 1960s, due to Ne Win's propaganda that the PRC was to blame for crop failures, and the increasing number of ethnic Chinese students supporting Chairman Mao Zedong, by carrying the Quotatians from his books, anti-Chinese riots broke out in June 1967.
 At the same time, many Sino-Burmese were influenced by the Cultural Revolution in China and began to wear Mao badges.
 Shops and homes were ransacked and burned.
 The Chinese government heavily berated the Burmese government and started a war of words, but no other actions were taken.
 The anti-Chinese riots continued till the early 1970s.

 However, after 1986, China withdrew support for the CPB and began supplying the military junta with the majority of its arms in exchange for increased access to Burmese markets and a rumoured naval base on Coco Islands in the Andaman Sea.
 China is supposed to have an intelligence gathering station on the Great Coco Island to monitor Indian naval activity and ISRO & DRDO missile and space launch activities.
 The influx of Chinese arms turned the tide in Myanmar against the ethnic insurgencies, many of which had relied indirectly on Chinese complicity.
 As a result, the military junta of Myanmar is highly reliant on the Chinese for their currently high level of power.

 Myanmar maintains diplomatic offices in Beijing and consular offices in Kunming and Hong Kong, whilst the PRC has a diplomatic mission in Yangon and a consulate in Mandalay.

 After 2015, China increased considerably its scope of engagement with Myanmar by playing a more active role in the peace process, developing large infrastructure projects and promoting the Belt and Road Initiative (BRI) in the country.

 In July 2019, UN ambassadors from 50 countries, including Myanmar, have signed a joint letter to the UNHRC defending China's treatment of Uyghurs and other Muslim minority groups in the Xinjiang region.